SubParSuperCar/rbx-destructor/README.md

 - You can schedule callbacks to execute during destruction by calling `Destructor.Add` with a function and its arguments (variadic).

 - Tweens are destructed by using `Tween:Cancel()` before `Instance:Destroy()`.

+- While destruction is in progress, `Destructor.Add` (with callbacks) and `Destructor.Destruct` cannot be called.
+This prevents cyclic loops caused by callbacks re-adding themselves.

 - `Destructor.Destruct` uses a function pool map (a dictionary of destructors indexed by their associated type names) instead of an `if-elseif` statement chain for more consistent compute times across supported types.